-In this formula for calculating the magnetic field, the integral represents the circulation of the field lines along a closed path and:
+In this formula for calculating the magnetic field, the integral represents the circulation of field lines along a closed path, and:

 dl is a vector tangent to the path chosen at each point

-IT is the net current intensity that passes through the surface delimited by the path.
-It will be positive or negative depending on the direction in which it crosses the surface.
+I T is the net current intensity that crosses the surface delimited by the path, and will be positive or negative depending on the direction in which it crosses the surface.

-An electromagnet is a type of magnet that is activated when an electrical current flows through it.
-Usually, electromagnets are made up of many turns of wire very close to each other.
+An electromagnet is a type of magnet that is activated when an electric current flows through it.
+Usually, electromagnets are made up of a large number of turns of wire very close to each other.

-If the ends of this wire are connected to a potential difference, electric current flows through it, and a magnetic field is generated.
+If the ends of this wire are connected to a potential difference, electric current circulates through it and a magnetic field is generated.

 This magnetic field is equivalent to the sum of the magnetic fields of each loop and can be calculated by applying Ampère's law.

-Two current-carrying wires influence each other.
-Parallel and rectified electric currents attract each other, and parallel and opposite currents repel.
+Two drivers influence each other.
+Parallel and rectified electric currents attract, parallel and opposite currents repel.

-It can be understood in terms of the Lorentz force: the current in one wire generates a magnetic field which, due to Lorentz's law, produces a force on the moving charges in the other wire, and therefore both wires feel a mutual influence.
+This can be understood in terms of the Lorentz force: current in one wire generates a magnetic field which, due to Lorentz's law, produces a force on moving charges in the other wire and therefore both wires.
+They feel a mutual strength.

-After discovering Ampère's law, James Clerk Maxwell summarized the entire theory of electromagnetism in four equations: Maxwell's laws.
+After the discovery of Ampère's law, Maxwell summarized the entire theory of electromagnetism in four equations: Maxwell's laws.

-Ampere's law, with an extension for a time-dependent dielectric shift, is one of them.
-However, Maxwell's laws are often written in differential form, not with integrals as before, but with equations that give relationships between the derivatives of the electric and magnetic fields.
+Ampere's law, with an extension for time-dependent dielectric displacement, is one of them.
+However, Maxwell's laws are often written in differential form, that is, not with integrals as before, but equations that give relations between the derivatives of the electric and magnetic fields.